 Hoi An – Golden Bridge (Ba Na Hill)Day 8

 Morning, your guide will pick you up at your hotel in Da Nang (or Hoi An) then depart to Ba Na Hills, pass the seashore on Nguyen Tat Thanh Street, one of the most beautiful roads of Da Nang City and Red Beach, where the French first landed in Da Nang.

 Arrive at the Cable car station at the foot of Ba Na Mountain.
 Enjoy the first leg Cable car, which achieves two Guinness World Records in 2009, longest non–stop cable car (5,042m) and highest non–stop cable car (1,292m).
 Sitting in the cabin, in midair, looking upon the endless tree line of the forests, bring you with spectacular views of the lush jungle and fairly waterfalls along the way.

 View the whole Da Nang city under the cluster of white clouds.
 Leave Peak of Chua Mountain, visit the trail of Dreaming Stream, Rainbow Waterfall, Suspension Bridge, Golden Valley, and ruined Opera House.
-Lunch at the local restaurant.
-Play with wild monkeys and take photos, freely then we return to Cable car station at foot of Ba Na Mountain then transfer back to Hoi An City.
+Lunch at the local restaurant. you can play with wild monkeys and take photos, freely then we return to the Cable car station at foot of Ba Na Mountain then transfer back to Hoi An City.

 Overnight in Hoi An

 Enjoy your free time until transfer to the airport for short flight to Siem Reap.
 Pick up and transfer to hotel.